Stories linking everyone in Telecom

 • Data capture

-• Workflow
+• Workflows

-The Take-Away from No-Code
+The Take-Away from Telecoms No Code

 Low-code requires someone with basic knowledge of coding languages and/or the processes of coding.
 The core design is based on hard code used to specify core architecture.
 Typical development time can range from multiple weeks to a few months.
 And costs are slightly higher than no-code but considerably less than high-code.
 Low-code works across multiple platforms including web, mobile and cloud, just as no-code does.

-• Relatively small chance of coding error
+• Relatively small chance of coding errors

-• Easy updating;
+• Easy software updating

-• great for prototyping
+• Great for prototyping

 • Accelerates development